-Defending People Throughout Virginia including Norfolk, Virginia Beach, Newport News and all of Hampton Roads Against DUI Charges
+Defending People Throughout Virginia, including Norfolk, Virginia Beach, Newport News, Suffolk, Hampton and all of Hampton Roads, Against DUI Charges

 A DUI can have huge repercussions on anyone’s life, job and family not just because of the costs associated with it, but coping with daily life can be difficult without a driver’s license.
 What makes matters worse is that the more DUI convictions you receive, the more serious the penalties are if you are convicted.
-At the Norfolk and Virginia Beach, Virginia, DUI Defense law office of Montagna Klein Camden, L.L.P., Anthony Montagna, III and his partners defend people charged with their first, second and subsequent DUI charges.
+At the Norfolk and Virginia Beach, Virginia, DUI Defense law office of Montagna Klein Camden, L.L.P., Anthony Montagna, III and the other lawyers at the firm will defend people charged with their first, second and subsequent DUI charges.
 Many of our clients are locals, vacationers, students, and military men and women.
 We offer reasonable fees and payment plans in many cases.

 ALTHOUGH EVERY CASE IS DIFFERENT AND THE RESULTS OF ONE CASE DO NOT GUARANTEE RESULTS IN A DIFFERENT CASE, SOME OF ANTHONY MONTAGNA.
 III’S FAVORABLE RESULTS ARE THE FOLLOWING:

 - DUI with a B.A.C. of .24: DISMISSED

 - Client charged with DUI, Second offense: Guilty of Reckless Driving

 - Client charged with DUI: Guilty of Reckless Driving

 - Client charged with DUI: Guilty of Wet Reckless Driving